localnerve/wpspa/README.md

 + Bower

 #### Unmanaged Vendor packages
-+ modernizr, still waiting on grunt-modernizr/Moderizr 3
++ Modernizr, still manually building it with their website.
+Waiting on grunt-modernizr/Moderizr 3

 #### Dynamically loaded modules
 ##### Dynamic and Conditionally loaded modules